michellesyoon/programming-languages-1/blog.md

 ## General remarks on content

 Make the blog interesting to your readers including myself.
-Do not only repeat material that is already in the lecture notes.
+Do not repeat material that is already in the lecture notes.
 Explore on your own.
 If you write about material we have covered in the lectures, make your own examples and add your own angle. **Do not post answers to homework and assignments.**

-For example, if you write a Haskell tutorial, here are some things I would like to learn from you:
+If you write a Haskell tutorial:
+- It is essential that you pursue a [project](haskell-projects.md), however small.
+Building up the project step by step is a great way to structure a tutorial.

+While writing the blog, keep in mind that I am interested in answers to the following questions:
 - How do newcomers learn functional programming?
 - Which external sources (videos, blogs, tutorials, etc) do you find most useful?
 - How does Haskell compare to your favourite programming language?
 Give examples of the same algorithm written in your favourite language and in Haskell.
 What are the respectives strengths and weaknesses of the two programming paradigms?
 - What are, in your opinion, the major stumbling blocks in learning Haskell?
-- Are there any projects you implemented in Haskell that go beyond what we do in class?
-What did you learn from them?
+- Which project did you implement in Haskell?
+What did you learn?
 Can you explain your project in a way that the reader wants to run and/or recreate it?

 ## Grading Guidelines